code4it-dev/c4it-hugo/content/article/2023/101-introduction-to-feature-flags/index.md

 🔗[Azure App Configuration and .NET API: a smart and secure way to manage configurations | Code4IT](https://www.code4it.dev/blog/azure-app-configuration-dotnet-api/)

-Here, we focused on the feature flags.
+Here, we focused on the Feature Flags.
 As we saw, most functionalities come out of the box with .NET.

 In particular, we learned how to use the `<feature>` tag on a Razor page.
 You can read more on the official documentation (even though we already covered almost everything!):